Hard Time (film)

 Hard Time is a 1998 American made-for-television action crime film directed by and starring Burt Reynolds.
 This film premiered on TNT on December 13, 1998.

 It is followed by two sequels, The Premonition and Hostage Hotel (both in 1999).
 It was always envisioned as a trilogy.

 Plot

 Logan McQueen, a Vietnam War veteran and Miami police officer, chases two briefcase thieves down an alley.
-One of the thieves knocks him down steals his gun, and shoots the other thief with it.
+One of the thieves knocks him down, steals his gun and shoots the other thief Pepe with it.
 Logan is put in prison pending investigation but his bail is provided by the mob, who expect him to return money that is missing from the stolen briefcase.
 Logan begins to suspect that someone in his own police department is framing him for the crimes but the mob has now given him an opportunity to seek the truth.